Support Page Content

 Remember, if you need one-on-one help searching for jobs/internships, enhancing your resume, translating your career and academic skills, or preparing for virtual interviews, please use our online scheduler to set up an appointment for virtual Career Counseling for help exploring careers or getting a job now or in the future!

 Please note, the Career Center does not provide psychological counseling, therapy, or other mental health services.
-The University provides psychological counseling services for students through Student Health and Counseling Services.
+The University provides psychological counseling services for students through Student Health & Counseling Services.

 Sacramento State’s Center for Counseling and Diagnostic Services (CCDS) offers free counseling to alumni and members of the Sacramento community.